jameswagner/coolcache/README.md

 Partial implementation of Redis Streams (XADD, XRANGE, XREAD) Replication of data from a master server
 RDB file parsing to load the initial dataset
+Support for most functions with HashMaps, Lists, Sets, and Sorted Sets

 ## Getting Started